 The “Walks through History” tour series features historic sites or districts around Arkansas each month.
 The tours are free and open to the public.
 Tours begin at 11:00 a.m., unless otherwise indicated, and last between one and two hours.
 An AHPP historian delivers a lecture about the properties while leading guests on a walking tour.

 The traditions of joyous family holiday celebrations past can be relived at Holiday Open House.
 Visitors will find the Old State House colorfully decorated for the season.
 Fun, hands-on activities will be available to children; they can create unique holiday cards and more.
 Delightful carols will be performed by local music groups.
 Visitors will also enjoy delicious cookies and punch.
 Call (501) 324-9685 for more information.
 Admission is free.

-The Old State House Museum welcomes the Arkansas Chamber Singers performing their annual holiday concert.
+The Old State House Museum with support from the Arkansas Arts Council welcomes the Arkansas Chamber Singers performing their annual holiday concert.
 The group will be performing Christmas and Holiday music including works popular during the Civil War and will be performed in the acoustically rich House Chamber of the Old State House Museum for three nights.
 Admission is free, but seating may be limited, so reserve your seats now by going to the Arkansas Chamber Singers website, linked above.

 ©2014 Department of Arkansas Heritage.
 All Rights Reserved Aristotle Web Design ®